-Block a Website on Mac
+Block a Website

 Parental Control is a privacy-first parental control app for Mac, built by the same developer as 1Focus .

-Benefits of Using Parental Control
+Benefits of Blocking Websites with Parental Control

-- Easily block websites on your child’s Mac.
+- Block websites on your child’s Mac.

-- Block internet access.
+- Block internet access when needed.

 What Makes Parental Control Different